Recovery Group at Santa Cruz Zen Center - Hungry Ghosts United

 We will use the book “this is getting old,” by Susan Moon, as our template for discussion.
 Click on the book image below for a link to the publisher’s info.

-In our Zen Mediation, we practice listening without judgment to our own sometimes diverging thoughts and feelings.
+In our Zen Meditation, we practice listening without judgment to our own sometimes diverging thoughts and feelings.
 Given our new government in the White House, these listening skills come in handy and can be put to good use in order for us and others to not succumb to feelings of isolation and hopelessness.
 Holding up common values, such as treating each other humanely and with dignity and goodwill, are the voices that need to be heard more than ever.

 Therefore, we are creating a space for people to be heard, and to listen to others--hoping that more clear, powerful and effective communication and action will arise.